OpenRefine/openrefine.org/src/pages/usage.md

 ## Forum Statistics

-On November 2022, we moved from our Google Groups to discourse to host our forum.
+In November 2022, we moved from email lists hosted by Google Groups to a Discourse forum.

-As of March 20, 2024, over the last 12 months
+As of March 20, 2024, over the last 12 months:
 * 244 new users signed up on our forum for a total of 470 users.
 * 324 topics were created for a total of 1,700 messages.